MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-copilot-features.md

 ### Clear chat to start over

-After a customer conversation has ended, or if you want Copilot to disregard the conversation so far, select **Clear chat** at the bottom of the Copilot pane.
+After a customer conversation ends, or if you want Copilot to disregard the conversation so far, select **Clear chat** at the bottom of the Copilot pane.

 ### Provide feedback